NicholasAshmead/longNames/README.md

 # Long Names
-This contains a list of some long names.
+This contains some examples of long names.

 [Richard Temple-Nugent-Brydges-Chandos-Grenville, 3rd Duke of Buckingham and Chandos](https://en.wikipedia.org/wiki/Richard_Temple-Nugent-Brydges-Chandos-Grenville,_3rd_Duke_of_Buckingham_and_Chandos)